Morozzzko/Morozzzko.github.io/_posts/2020-04-01-should-i-really-use-monads.md

 **They use blocks more often.** The interfaces use blocks or allow them.
 Longer chains become a norm, which goes against [current Rubocop defaults](https://rubocop.readthedocs.io/en/latest/cops_style/#stylemultilineblockchain).

 **There's no need for unnecessary naming.** Since there's an option to easily chain transformations using `#fmap` and other methods, we can avoid coming up with names we _don't really need_.
-Don't know about you, but I often frustrated about having to come up with names for intermediate data.
+I often feel frustrated about having to come up with names for intermediate data..

 **We don't build objects using `#new`.** Instead, we use constructors that look like `Kernel#Array`, `Kernel#String` and similar methods.
-It looks pretty much rubyish
+It looks pretty much like the standard Ruby code.

 **We cherry-pick abstractions we need.** This helps prevent clutter and communicate more clearly.
 It looks boilerplaty, so folks move the includes to base classes.